-(Pocket-lint) - The spending limit for contactless payments in the UK is rising again.
+(Pocket-lint) - The spending limit for contactless payments in the UK is now set at £100.

-Later this year, you will be able to spend up to £100 when using contactless payment systems in supporting stores.
-The exact date for "switch on" is yet to be revealed.
+You will be able to spend up to that amount when using contactless payment systems in supporting stores.

-It follows a previous rise enforced last year due to the ongoing pandemic.
+A previous raise in contactless limits was enforced in 2020 due to the ongoing pandemic.
 That allowed shoppers to spend up to £45 (from a former limit of £30) to encourage the use of contactless cards and reduce the risk of contact transmission of the virus.